websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrading-via-docker.md

 * [Upgrade Overview](./upgrade-overview.md) describes all of the upgrade topics.
 Maybe there's a topic you still need to address.

+* [Database Upgrade Options](../reference/database-upgrade-options.md) describes all the ways of upgrading the database in the context of the various DXP/Portal installation types.

 * [Using the Database Upgrade Tool](./using-the-database-upgrade-tool.md) demonstrates upgrading the database while the Liferay server is offline.
 If the upgrade took too long, consider [tuning the database](../upgrade-stability-and-performance/database-tuning-for-upgrades.md), [pruning unneeded data](../upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md), and [using Database Upgrade Tool](./using-the-database-upgrade-tool.md).

 * [Upgrading Custom Development](../upgrading-custom-development.md) demonstrates adapting custom plugin code to a new Liferay version.